RevealBi/Documentation/en/datasources/azure-machine-learning-models.md

 You can use your trained models data from Azure Machine Learning Studio in Reveal.
-Get better insights than ever, just choose your data source, build a visualization, and use the integration to connect to a trained machine learning model.
+Get better insights than ever!
+Just choose your data source, build a visualization, and use the integration to connect to a trained machine learning model.